August Eisenmenger: Life

 He was born in Vienna.
 At the age of fifteen, Eisenmenger was already a student at the Academy of Fine Arts Vienna and won first prize in drawing.
 In 1848, his financial circumstances forced him to leave the Academy.
 He didn't find a secure position until he became a student/employee at Carl Rahl's studio in 1856.

-In 1863, he became a drawing teacher at the Protestant School in Vienna.
-He eventually obtained a professorship at the Academy in 1872.
+In 1863, he started as a drawing teacher at the Protestant School in Vienna.
+He later became a professor at the Academy in 1872.
 He also established a private school where he taught Rahl's style of monumental painting.
 Rudolf Ernst was one of his best known pupils there.

 He died in Vienna in 1907.
 In 1913, a street in Vienna's Döbling district was named after him.
 Later, that street was removed for an industrial site and a new street was dedicated to him in the Favoriten district in 1959.

 One of Eisenmenger's sons, Victor Eisenmenger, was the personal physician to Archduke Franz Ferdinand.